 In late 2019, the parties agreed to a proposed settlement totaling $120 million on behalf of uninsured consumers, hospitals, and third-party payors who overpaid for Lovenox® or generic enoxaparin from September 2011 through September 2015.

 We also continue to demonstrate our commitment to the effective prosecution of traditional antitrust cases across a wide range of industries, including cases for consumers and businesses over antitrust violations regarding batteries, electronic components, contact lenses, and airline ticket prices.

 National Recognition Year After Year

-We have won recognition for 2020 from Best Lawyers and Legal 500 for our antitrust team’s groundbreaking work, and individual recognition from Legal 500 for practice group Chair Eric Fastiff (also recognized in 2020 by Lawdragon and Chambers & Partners) as well as accolades for “Next Generation Partners” Katherine Benson and Lin Chan.
+We have won recognition for 2020 from Best Lawyers and Legal 500 for our antitrust team’s groundbreaking work, and individual recognition from the National Law Journal and Law360 for practice group Chair Brendan P. Glackin as well as accolades from Legal 500 for “Next Generation Partners” Katherine Benson and Lin Chan.

 In 2019, we won the American Antitrust Institute’s 2019 Outstanding Antitrust Litigation Achievement in Private Law Practice award for our work on the Duke/UNC Employee “No-Poach” litigation that led to a settlement valued at over $54 million and institutional changes at Duke and UNC for their hospitals’ employees.
 In 2017, we won the same award for our work on the seminal Cipro drug antitrust case that led to settlements of $399 million (exceeding plaintiffs’ damages estimate by approximately $68 million in a result the California Superior Court described as “extraordinary.”).